-Milk and Feeding a Surrogacy Baby
+Milk and Feeding Surrogacy Babies

 Most new parents have to grapple with learning how to feed their newborn and making the right decisions for the family.
 When you add in surrogacy, it can take on a whole other level of complexity.
 Be reassured, there is no wrong or right answer – formula or breastmilk, a combination of the two, or induced lactation – the answer is ‘fed is best’ and what is right for you and your team and family may not be right for everyone.